 - Place the blame where it belongs.
 Guilt or self-blame is a frequent response to being used in the sex industry.
 Survivors sometimes worry that they could have done something to prevent this from happening to them.
 In truth, the pimp targets his victims.
 Choosing to make-out, stay out late, or wear certain clothes does not cause sex trafficking.

-- You may have a whole range of feelings, including anger, fear, shame, dirtiness, shock, guilt, helplessness, distrust, disbelief, self-doubt, exhaustion, and depression.
+- You may experience a whole range of feelings, including anger, fear, shame, dirtiness, shock, guilt, helplessness, distrust, disbelief, self-doubt, exhaustion, and depression.

 - Nightmares and flashbacks are normal.
 Nightmares are a common, often terrifying, response to traumatic events.
 Many survivors also experience flashbacks – intense feelings of re-experiencing the events of being trafficked.

 - Give yourself permission to make your own decisions.
 Right now it’s important for you to have control over some part of your life.
 This may be difficult, and you may have mixed feelings about what to do.
 Give yourself permission to make the decisions that are best and healthiest for you.
-Talking to CARDV’s hotline is a good way to get non-judgmental support and to find out about local resources.
+Speaking with confidential advocates on CARDV’s crisis and support line is a good way to get non-judgmental support and to find out about local resources.

 - You may get lots of advice and questions from other people.
 Some people may say things that sound like they are judging you, or trying to make you feel responsible for the abuse you have experienced.
 Remember that no matter what happened, no one deserves to be abused.
 It was not your fault.

 - Have a safety plan.
-Put together a safety plan.
 Find others you can turn to for help and support: perhaps a family member or a neighbor.
-If possible, gather the basic things you will need if you decide to leave: money, documents, medications, clothing, etc. Call CARDV’s 24-hour hotline for support, information, and assistance.
-(541-754-0110 or 1-800-927-0197)
+Call CARDV’s 24-hour Crisis and Support Line for information, emotional support and assistance.
+(541-754-0110)

 - It is possible to escape and heal from sex trafficking.
 It will take time and work, but healing is possible, and it’s worth it.
 You have already survived the hardest part on your own; you don’t have to do the rest alone.

-- Contact CARDV.
-CARDV offers 24/7 support through our hotline at 541-754-0110 or 1-800-927-0197.
-CARDV advocates are available to meet with you in person for support or can accompany you to the hospital, to law enforcement if you decide to report, or can attend legal proceedings with you.
-CARDV also has safe confidential shelter available.
+- CARDV advocates are available to meet with you in person for support or can accompany you to the hospital, to law enforcement if you decide to report, or can attend legal proceedings with you.
+CARDV also has safe, confidential shelter available.